Skip Navigation

 Grades: 12

-SEMESTER 1: This course will examine a biblical theology of servant leadership beginning with God’s mandate to exercise dominion as bearers of his image and culminating with an understanding of Jesus as the exact representation of God’s image.
+SEMESTER 1: This course will examine the biblical theology of servant leadership, beginning with God’s mandate to exercise dominion as bearers of his image and culminating with an understanding of Jesus as the exact representation of God’s image.
 Students will discuss the common ways in which their practice of leadership will be realized by following the pattern set by Jesus, while also exploring the unique ways in which God has designed each of them to lead in different ways.
-Students will have the opportunity for practical application of these lessons through their Senior Leadership Project which will be formulated and proposed during this first semester and then implemented during second semester.
+Students will have the opportunity for practical application of these lessons through their Senior Leadership Project, which will be formulated and proposed during this first semester and then implemented during the second semester.

 SEMESTER 2: This course is designed for students to learn and develop leadership skills and a servant mentality.
 This course explores key biblical principles and teachings that can guide and inspire effective leadership.
 Participants will dive into Old and New Testament scriptures to extract timeless wisdom applicable to contemporary leadership challenges.
 This second-semester course will support the Senior Leadership Project.